maksimillian1/Jupita-Agent-Web-Typescript/README.md

 ### Call `Rating` API

-To call the API rating is quite easy because it already has built-in parameters such as
+Calling the `rating` API rating then becomes simple as it already has the required built-in parameters, such as;

 * `model_name` with a default value `JupitaV1`
 * `listener` if not defined you got `Rating api value is Null`